htfab/tt-rom-spice-sim/README.md

 ## Extracting the ROM from a Tiny Tapeout GDS file

 Copy "openframe_project_wrapper.gds" to the current directory, and run `make extract`.
 This will extract the ROM contents from the GDS file into `tt_um_chip_rom.gds` using a [klayout script](./rom_extract.py).

+You can also extract from a specific GDS os OAS file by running `make extract GDS_FILE=yourfile.gds` or `make extract GDS_FILE=yourfile.oas`.